aproca/aproca.github.io/_pages/about.md

 I really enjoy discussing and engaging with science and philosophy with other people.
 I currently help organize <a href='https://qualiaheads.github.io/blog/'>Qualiaheads</a>, a club of graduate students studying the state of research in consciousness science.

-Outside of research, I love anything outdoors (marathon running, hiking, skiing, traveling, etc.).
+Outside of research, I love anything outdoors (marathon running, hiking, skiing, etc.).
 I also enjoy playing music and writing.
 I've been playing piano for 18 years and while I lived in Zürich, I was a singer in a local band.
 I occassionally write poetry and (less frequently) share it.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.